 The front door can hang down, or be tied up.

-My little girl loves playing in this thing.
-She will go sit in it and wave at me through the window, with her little firefighter hat on.
+My little girls love playing in this thing.
+They will go sit in it and wave at me through the window with their little firefighter hats on.
 This would be a perfect Christmas gift for any little toddler!
 Since it fits on the card table you already have, it makes for easy storage because you just have to fold up the fabric and stack the hats!